adlemoreau/sparse-generative-nn/README.md

 ## Code
 ### Installation:
 Training is implemented with [PyTorch](https://pytorch.org/).
-This code was developed under PyTorch 1.1.0, Python 2.7, and uses [SparseConvNet](https://github.com/facebookresearch/SparseConvNet).
+This code was developed with:
+- Python 3.7
+- PyTorch 1.11.0
+- CUDA 11.6
+-  [SparseConvNet](https://github.com/facebookresearch/SparseConvNet).
+For installation, use `python setup.py develop`

-For visualization, please install the marching cubes by `python setup.py install` in `marching_cubes`.
+-  For visualization, please install the marching cubes by `python setup.py install` in `marching_cubes`.

 ### Training:
 * See `python train.py --help` for all train options.